-We looked at 17 clinical audits undertaken in the past two years; seven of these were completed audits where the improvements made were implemented and monitored.
-The practice participated in local audits, national benchmarking, accreditation, peer review and research.

-• Findings were used by the practice to improve services.
-For example a re audit of patients prescribed antibiotics (cephalosporins and quinolones) had shown 100% adherence to the local prescribing guidelines compared to the initial audit adherence rate of 75%.
+- We looked at five clinical audits undertaken in the past two years; three of these were completed audits where the improvements made were implemented and monitored.
+The practice participated in local audits, national benchmarking, accreditation, peer review and research. - Findings were used by the practice to improve services.
+For example a reaudit of patients prescribed a certain medicine to treat type 2 diabetes had shown better adherence to current NICE guidelines compared to the initial audit and inappropriate use of this medicine had been either stopped or had a valid reason for continued treatment.